We might be biased, but there’s nothing as attractive as a healthy smile. But many of us take our toothbrush for granted.

 - Gums that are pink.

-Electric or manual?
+Electric toothbrush or manual toothbrush?

 Obviously, powered toothbrushes are more expensive than their manual counterparts.
 However, powered can be particularly useful for people with dexterity problems.
 For example, children, the elderly and/or people with disabilities find that powered toothbrushes may require less effort to use than manual ones.
 Also, individuals who wear dental appliances may find a powered toothbrush easier to use.